-- Click "Begin" to play the stimulus video and start recording.
+- Click "Record" to play the stimulus video and start recording.

 - While you are recording you can pause, play, and scrub the stimulus video on the left using the provided toolbar (visible when hovering over the stimulus video).

-- When you are finished recording, click "Finish," then "Post."
+- When you are finished recording, click "Finish."

 In some instances, your teacher may allow you to choose your own stimulus.
 If this is the case, after clicking "Start Assignment" you'll see an extra "Add Media" button on the title screen.
 Click this button to record, upload, or link to your stimulus video.
 After adding your own stimulus video, you can proceed to record your stimulus response by following the steps above.

 Participants should use headphones when recording a Stimulus response (unless the Stimulus video has no audio).
-This will prevent viewers from hearing the Stimulus echo in the background of the response recording.
+This will prevent viewers from hearing the audio from the Stimulus in the background of the response recording.

 GoReact's video features can be resource-intensive (especially on Stimulus assignments where multiple videos stream simultaneously).
 Due to the widely varying hardware and (often limited) system resources in Chromebooks, GoReact may not perform well or work at all in some cases.
 In our testing, more robust, higher-end Chromebooks generally work fine, while less expensive and/or older Chromebooks will struggle.
 If your GoReact experience on a Chromebook isn't satisfactory, you'll need to use a different device.